Resume Writing

 Your Next Move

 You’ve got the clinical skills.
 You’ve got the degrees.
-Now you need a cover letter that gets your foot in the door.
+You paid your dues in residency.
+Now you need a cover letter that actually gets your foot in the door — not one that lands in the recruiter’s trash folder.

-Don’t gamble on a generic template.
-Let StylingCV build a custom, ATS-optimized cover letter that matches your unique experience.
+Don’t gamble on a generic template that 200 other applicants are using.
+Let StylingCV build a custom, ATS-optimized cover letter that matches your unique clinical experience and career goals.

-Our Agentic Squad of 11 AI specialists works together to craft, keywords, and structure your application materials.
-We’ve already helped 6 million+ professionals land better jobs.
+Our Agentic Squad of 11 AI specialists — including the Market Scout, Interrogator, Truth Check, and ATS Inspector — works together to craft, keyword-optimize, and structure your application materials.
+We’ve already helped 6 million+ professionals land better jobs across 150+ countries.

 New here?
 Meet StylingCV